Installation#

 - class Installation

-- add_remote(remote: Remote, if_needed: bool, cancellable: Cancellable | None = None) bool #
+- add_remote(remote: Remote, if_needed: bool, cancellable: Cancellable | None = None) bool#

 Adds a new

-is true it silently succeeds without doing anything.As an exception to the last, if the local config has a filter defined, but the new remote unsets the filter (for example, it comes from an unfiltered .flatpakref via
+remoteobject to the set of remotes.
+This is similar tomodify_remote()for non-existing remote names.
+However, if the named remote already exists then instead of modifying it it fails withALREADY_INSTALLED, or ifif_neededis true it silently succeeds without doing anything.As an exception to the last, if the local config has a filter defined, but the new remote unsets the filter (for example, it comes from an unfiltered .flatpakref via

-) the the local remote filter gets reset.
+new_from_file()) the the local remote filter gets reset.
 This is to allow the setup where there is a default setup of a filtered remote, yet you can still use the standard flatpakref file to get the full contents without getting two remotes.Added in version 1.3.4.

 - Parameters: